 - 1. When considering the likelihood of harm to an individual's rights and freedoms consideration is given to, whether the breach may result in;

-- a) discrimination,
+- a) Discrimination,

-- b) identity theft,
+- b) Identity theft,

-- c) fraud,
+- c) Fraud,

-- d) damage to reputation,
+- d) Damage to reputation,

-- e) financial loss,
+- e) Financial loss,

-- f) loss of confidentiality,
+- f) Loss of confidentiality,

+- g) Physical, Mental or Emotional

-- g) or any other significant economic or social disadvantage.
+- h) Or any other significant economic or social disadvantage.